rpii/nightwatch-ci-html-reporter/README.md

 # nightwatch-ci-html-reporter

-Generates an HTML report of the Nightwatch.js test using the Nightwatch reporter options.
+This pacage generates an HTML report of the Nightwatch.js test using the Nightwatch reporter options.
+Initially I looked at the work of Denis Denisov https://bl.ocks.org/denji/204690bf21ef65ac7778 to create a html-reporter for nightwatch.
+It was missing good support for screenshots, but had other good features, such as use of handlebars.

-This package is based upon the work of Denis Denisov https://bl.ocks.org/denji/204690bf21ef65ac7778 to create a html-reporter for nightwatch.
-I used the work by James Smith in nightwatch-html-reporter as a basis for the project structure, and utilized the integration into nightwatch demonstrated there.
-This project is not a fork of either project but rather an integration of the handlebars technoly to create a nice report.
-I was attemping to create reports that are similar to the SeLion java automated test framework.
+I looked at the  work by James Smith in nightwatch-html-reporter https://www.npmjs.com/package/nightwatch-html-reporter.
+I decided to use this as a basis for the project structure, and utilized the integration into nightwatch demonstrated there.
+This project is not a fork of either project but rather an integration of the handlebars technology to create a nice report.

 ## Installation

-For **for all versions of Nightwatch**
+**For for all versions of Nightwatch**
 ```
 npm install nightwatch-ci-html-reporter
 ```